mongodb/docs/source/reference/replica-status.rst

 ========================

-The :mongodb:command:`replSetGetStatus` provides an overview of the current status of a replica set.
+The :mongodb:command:`replSetGetStatus` provides an overview of the current status of a :term:`replica set`.
 Issue the following command against the "``admin``" database, in the :option:`mongo` shell: ::

      db.runCommand({ replSetGetStatus: 1 } )